If you are interested in the whole spectrum of our services, please click here.

 At your visit with the clinical geneticist, he or she will determine if there is any clinical testing that should be performed before completing exome sequencing (e.g. gene panel, mitochondrial sequencing, microarray, etc).
 In addition, he or she will help determine whether you will be likely to benefit from whole exome or genome sequencing.
 This visit also serves as your opportunity to ask any medically related questions you may have.

 Note: If any sort of testing is determined applicable, whether a microarray or whole exome sequencing, samples for the test will be taken during your visit.
 Please be prepared to give blood or other forms of samples at your appointment.
 Additionally, though samples will be taken that day, no tests or sequencing will be performed until all test fees have been completely collected.

 There are additional RGI branches around the world.
-Please view their contact information at the end of this pamphlet.
+You can view their locations here.

 Step 5: Service Payment / Funding for Research

 As a non-profit organization, RGI strives to provide access to cutting edge technologies.
 Unfortunately, we do not currently have the funds to pay for the genetic sequencing and analysis of each family.
 We provide the following options to facilitate access to these technologies.

 Self-pay: Out of pocket payment is always an option.

 Insurance: Not all sites accept insurance, and this is something we will take into consideration when matching you with a site.